-The gold mine is being developed in an area of 1,836km² on the Moto goldfields.
-When completed, it is expected to be one of the largest gold mines of Africa.
+The Kibali gold mine is situated 560km north-east of Kisangani in the Orientale province, Democratic Republic of Congo (DRC).
+Developed in an area of 1,836km² on the Moto goldfields, the site is one of the largest gold mines in Africa.

 Geology and mineralisation of Kibali

-Kibali gold mine is located within the Moto greenstone belt.
+The Kibali gold mine is located within the Moto greenstone belt.
 The belt contains Archean Kibalian volcano-sedimentary rocks and ironstone-chert horizons.

-The gold fields at Kibali are characterised by northeast and northwest trending faults.
+The goldfields at Kibali are characterised by north-east and north-west trending faults.
 The gold mineralisation is scattered throughout the region.

 It is broadly divided into two zones.
-One part lies in the Kibali-Durba-Karagba which trends northeast and the second part lies in the northwest trending Pakaka-Mengu area.
+One part lies in the Kibali-Durba-Karagba, which trends north-east, and the second part lies in the north-west trending Pakaka-Mengu area.

 Mining and infrastructure at Kibali